Defense in Depth as Code: Secure APIs by design

 Summary

-- Build your API with multiple security layers (Defence in depth)
+- Build your API with multiple security layers (Defense in depth)

 - Security patterns should be opt-out, not opt-in